Ocean County Collaborative Divorce

 While there are likely to be disagreements, all matters must be resolved in a way that is amenable and fair to all parties involved.
 If conversations get heated, the lawyers may refer the couple to a counselor or mental health specialist.
 However, if negotiations fall apart, the lawyers will withdraw from the case, leaving both parties to find new lawyers to work with in bringing the case to court.

 There are several important advantages to hiring an Ocean County collaborative divorce attorney.
 To start with, such an attorney is much more affordable than regular divorce lawyer who has to prepare to take a case to court.
 In fact, working with a collaborative New Jersey divorce lawyer can save tens of thousands of dollars in potential legal fees.

 A collaborative divorce settlement also enables a couple to get a divorce quickly and move on with life.
 A court battle, on the other hand, can drag on for many months.

-Perhaps the most important advantage of hiring a collaborative divorce lawyer is that it does not cause undue stress for close friends, family members and children.
+Perhaps the most important advantage of hiring a collaborative divorce lawyer in Ocean County is that it does not cause undue stress for close friends, family members and children.
 While kids are almost always adversely affected by divorce, the effects are greatly minimized when parents work out their differences in a friendly manner.Is a Collaborative Divorce Always the Best Option?